 About Wyoming Behavioral Institute

-WBI is an 85-bed acute care psychiatric hospital for children, adolescents and adults and offers residential treatment for adolescents.
-For more information about WBI’s programs and services, visit wbihelp.com.
-No-cost, confidential level of care assessments are available 24/7 by calling 800-457-9312.
+WBI is an 81-bed acute care psychiatric hospital for children, adolescents and adults and offers residential treatment for girls ages 10 to 17.
+For information about teletherapy, visit Outpatient and Telehealth (wbihelp.com), email [email protected] or call 307-431-2139.